-It is very important that tuition providers are able to support students in all areas of the ACCA Qualification, not just the exams.
+It's very important that tuition providers are able to support students in all areas of the ACCA Qualification and not just in the exams.

 The performance objectives are closely linked to the exam syllabus and we recommend that students co-ordinate their study and practical experience achievement to gain the most from both.

 If you want to learn more about PER, our video is a great place to start.